 The phrase “leaky gut” used to be confined to the outer fringes of medicine, employed by alternative practitioners.
 Conventional researchers and doctors originally scoffed at the idea that a leaky gut contributes to autoimmune problems, but slowly it is becoming part of the mainstream approach to wellness.

 The breach of the intestinal barrier - which is only possible with a leaky gut - by food toxins like gluten and chemicals like arsenic or BPA causes an immune response which affects not only the gut itself, but also other vital organs such as your skeletal system, the pancreas, the kidney, the liver, and the brain.

-In a recent blog we discussed the link between nutrition and mental health.
 Part of the reason micronutrient deficiencies affect mental health is because of compromised gut function.
 Even if a person with mental illness did have access to appropriate nutrition or levels of micronutrients, leaky gut will mean they are unable to absorb them.